7-10 DAYS IN AUSTRIA AND SWITZERLAND

 But since you have planned to visit Austria, you need to be strong and plan another, longer trip to Switzerland in the future because it is time to visit the pretty towns in Austria (if not in all of Europe).

-You could go back to Zurich and then fly from Zurich to Vienna, then either get around by train or car there.
+You could go back to Zurich and then fly from Zurich to Salzburg, then either get around by train or car there.

 However, you would really miss out on the amazing scenery.

 - I rather rent a car and drive to Hallstatt (with a rental car, check prices for dropping off in a different country, etc.).

 - Or I would take a train from Lucerne to Hallstatt (my tip if you don’t drive yourself).

 Whether you drive or take public transportation, it will take about 6-10 hours to get from Lucerne to Salzburg, so I would plan one full day just for traveling.

 If you drive, you can stop as many times as you like.
 With all the amazing and breathtaking scenery, you will want to stop many times and enjoy the beauty of Mother Nature.